 Here’s what I do.
 Others may skin their cats in a different way.

 Copy all files from a release into a temporary directory.
-This involves copying all figures so that links to graphics files don’t get broken.
+This involves copying all figures so that relative links to graphics files don’t get broken.
 I run the following bash script to do this: